Cedar Park vs Rouse High: A vs A in Leander ISD (2025 TEA)

 Cedar Park High: The Established Standard

-Cedar Park High has been Leander ISD’s flagship campus in Cedar Park for years, and the 92 TEA score reflects that maturity.
+Cedar Park High has been Leander ISD’s flagship campus in Cedar Park for years.
 The school offers a comprehensive academic program with deep AP offerings, competitive UIL academics, and fine arts programs that consistently earn state recognition.
 Athletics are a point of pride on campus, and the community support for Cedar Park High events is genuine.
 The zone covers central and southern Cedar Park, where established neighborhoods and mature commercial infrastructure make daily life convenient.

 Rouse High: The Rising Rival

 Rouse opened more recently than Cedar Park High and has quickly established itself as an equally strong campus.
-The school has built its own identity with a 90 TEA score, all 7 distinctions, and a student body of 2,260.
 The Rouse zone serves the northern and western parts of Cedar Park along with portions of Leander, where newer neighborhoods and master planned communities have attracted a wave of new residents.
-The campus culture reflects that newer community energy, and the slightly lower median price of $630,000 gives buyers a bit more room in their budget.
+The campus culture reflects that newer community energy.

 The Neighborhoods